Money Worries Now Series: Financial issues affecting students in universities and colleges

 Conclusion

-Having enough money for college makes life so much easier!
-You can focus on school work, be more social, enjoy your time at college and be more productive.
+Having enough money for university or college makes life so much easier.
+Students can focus on school work, be social, enjoy time and be productive.

 Images Used